-The school employs a full-time nurse who has access to a full range of medical professionals; the nurse has an office in the Care Centre, and treats interactions with students in confidence.
+The College employs a full-time nurse who has access to a full range of medical professionals; the nurse treats interactions with students in confidence.
 If you are unable to attend any programme because of your health, you should contact the nurse, or your House Mentor if the nurse is not available.